DefiMan1729/InvoiceFinancing/README.md

 A firm can decide to sell this invoice to another firm (a factor) for cash or take a working capital loan with the Invoice as collateral.

+How to use the code
+1. Deploy the NFT (ERC721) and Token (ERC20) contract
+2. Use the contract address of the above contracts to deploy the Vault Contract

 ```shell
 npx hardhat help
 npx hardhat test